bgbg/gorelik.net/_posts/2022/2022-03-08-an-example-of-a-very-bad-graph.md

 ---
-layout: post
 title: "An example of a very bad graph"
 date: 2022-03-08
 categories:
  - "blog"
 tags:
  - "bad-practice"
  - "data-visualisation"
  - "data-visualization"
  - "dataviz"
  - "rant"
+layout: "post"
 ---

 # An example of a very bad graph